level-level/Clarkson-Theme/core/docs/custom-objects.md

 Clarkon Core is _Child Theme_ compatible.
 So when your have a `post.php` in both your parent theme as your child theme, then the child theme class gets loaded instead of the parent one. 🎉

-_You can create a Mother class which the Post class Extends from, but you should load this class by manually._
+_You can create a Base class which the Post class Extends from, but you should load this class by manually._

 ## Custom Post Types
 It's possible to extend the Clarkson Object to your own Custom Post Type by creating classes that represent the Custom Post Types.